cosmos/ibc/spec/ics-010-grandpa-client/README.md

 This specification document describes a client (verification algorithm) for a blockchain using GRANDPA.

-GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is a finality gadget that will be used by the Polkadot relay chain.
+GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement) is a finality gadget that will be used by the Polkadot relay chain.
 It now has a Rust implementation and is part of the Substrate, so likely blockchains built using Substrate will use GRANDPA as its finality gadget.

 ### Motivation